-Keys to Successful eBay Selling
+Keys to a Successful eBay Business

 Make Money on eBay with a Successful eBay Business

-How do you turn your selling on eBay foray into a successful eBay business?
+How do you turn your selling on eBay hobby into a successful eBay business?
 That's what Adelia Linecker wanted to know when she interviewed me.
 The following interview transcript presents what I think are the keys to successful eBay selling.
 (Adelia Linecker's article, “Kicking Up Online Profits”, appeared in Investor's Business Daily).

 - Is there a market for this?